chris-fox/scripts-tools/Deploy Solutions/README.md

 1. Ensure you are logged into the portal you wish to create the content in
 2. Select the name of the industry
-2. Select the name of the group of solutions containing the solution you are interested in
+2. Select the group of solutions you are interested in
 3. Select one or more of the solutions
-4. Specify the output extent of the maps and apps
-    - Default will use the default extent defined in the target portal
-    - Alternatively select the extent of the current extent in the map, layer, or dataset
-5. Specify whether the data from any feature services should also be copied to the cloned feature service.
+4. Specify whether the data from any feature services should also be copied to the cloned feature service.
-6. Specify the output folder to create the new items in.
+5. Specify the output folder to create the new items in.
 You can also type a new folder name to create a new folder for the items.
     - Note: The folder is critical in this workflow as it is used to organize maps and apps that share services as part of a larger workflow.
 This allows the tool to know if a service has already been created if it finds one already in the folder.
+6. Specify the output extent of the maps and apps
+    - Default will use the default extent defined in the target portal
+    - Alternatively select the extent of the current extent in the map, layer, or dataset
 7. Run the tool

 The tool should create all the services, groups, maps and apps needed for the selected solution.